mark-watson/Java-AI-Book/manuscript/information_gathering.md

 ## Client for GeoNames Service

 The GeoNames service looks up information about locations.
-You need to sign up for a free account and the access key needs to be stored in an environment variable **GEONAMES** which is accessed in Java code using:
+You need to [sign up for a free account])http://www.geonames.org/login) and the access key needs to be stored in an environment variable **GEONAMES** which is accessed in Java code using:

-{lang="java",linenos=on}
+{lang="java",linenos=off}
 ~~~~~~~~
   System.getenv("GEONAMES")
 ~~~~~~~~